Mastaba of Hesy-Re: CG 1426

 Relief "Cairo Museum CG 1426" is well-preserved.
 It shows Hesy-re sitting at an offering table.
 All other panels show him standing opposite it (at least in the well preserved ones).
 In this panel, he wears a long tight garment, which covers his left shoulder but leaves the right one free.
 On the left shoulder is some kind of knot.
 The garment reaches down to his ankles.
 In his left hand, Hesy-re holds two rods.
-Scribal utensils hand from his right shoulder.
+Scribal utensils hang from his right shoulder.
 These consist of an inkpot with two holes for red and black paint, a reed writing stick and a bag.
 Hesy-re's right arm is extended toward the offering table.
 The offering table reaches up to his left.
 On the actual offering plate are eight loaves of bread.
 Directly above the table is a short offering list, including wine, incense, cool water, beef(?) meat and antelope meat.
 In the upper part of the relief is a full list of Hesy-re's titles: Chief dentist, Heka Priest of Mehyt, Elder of Qed-hetep, He who sees Min, Acquaintance of the King, Overseer of the Craftsmen of the King, Great one of the Headscarf (?), Father of Min, Overseer of the Cult Building of Mehyt, Great one of Buto, Foremost of the Couriers (?), Great One of the Ten of Upper Egypt, Priest of Horus of the Harpoon-place of Buto (?).